 - "Piglet's Poohetry" is absoluty hilarious, but this line takes the cake.

 Tigger: I love to smell the pritty flowers, when I take a morning stroll.
 But I'm so busy sniffing, I fall into a hole.Piglet (in story): YAAAAAAAAAAAAAAAA...

-- This has to be Gopher's longest fall in Winnie the Pooh history, lasting well over twenty seconds.
+- Gopher's fall in "The Monster Frankenpooh" has to be his longest fall in Winnie the Pooh history, lasting well over twenty seconds.

 Gopher: Muh, muh, muh, muh, mons-*gets crushed and falls back into hole* -TEEEEEEEEEERRRRRRRR...

 - The entirety of "Sham Pooh".
 Long story short, Pooh isn't hungry for honey for once, leading everyone to believe that Owl is Pooh, Gopher is Owl, Piglet is Gopher, and Rabbit is Piglet.
 Hilarity Ensues.

 - "Lights Out" Rabbit borrows Gopher's helmet then loses it afterwards.
 Whenever Gopher hears someone say the word "dark" he freaks out!

 Gopher: DARK?!
 AAAH!!!!

 - the part where Gopher Runs face to face with Eeyore, then faints.

 - In "Where Oh Where Has My Piglet Gone", Pooh tries to catch a hammer using nails.
 He instead catches a saw.